ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 At first, everything seemed ok.
 All jobs were successfully executed and we started preparing for cost evaluation.

-Then we received reports from our end users.
-They told us that recently their pipeline jobs could spend 20 minutes to finish and some jobs were timed out to 1 hour.
+All the sudden we received complaints from our end users.
+They told us that recently their pipeline jobs spent 20 minutes to finish and some jobs were timed out in 1 hour.
 More users came to us and said the same.
-And then everybody was like screaming in our support channel.
-We then decided to revert the configuration to the previous one.
+And everybody was like screaming in our support channel.
+We decided to revert the configuration to the previous one.

 We didn't anticipate that kubernetes throttled our containers cpus.
 It seemed like this incurred slow tasks executions to our runners.
 Although this still doesn't make any sense to me until this day because we didn't drop our container configuration limits to less than 500 milicores cpu.